Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

 \subsection{Divided Legendrian graphs}

-Here we discuss what general mirror diagrams are if they are viewed up to type~I elementary moves.
+Here we discuss what general mirror diagrams are if viewed up to type~I elementary moves.
 To start, let us forget for a while about contact structures.

-\begin{defi} By \emph{a divided spatial ribbon graph} (respectively, \emph{an enhanced divided spatial ribbon graph}) we mean a spatial ribbon graph (respectively, an enhanced spatial ribbon graph)~$\rho$ in which each surface~$F\in S_\rho$ is endowed with an isotopy class~$\Delta(F)$ of abstract dividing sets so that the following holds: \begin{enumerate} \item for any~$F\in S_\rho$ there exists a representative~$\delta\in\Delta(F)$ consisting of arcs each of which intersects~$\Gamma_\rho$ exactly once and transversely (in the topological sense), at a point which is not a true vertex of~$\Gamma_\rho$; \item for any~$F,F'\in S_\rho$ any isotopy in the class~$S_\rho$ that brings~$F$ to~$F'$ (respecting the correspondence between connected components of~$\partial F$ and~$\partial F'$ with the elements of~$\partial\rho$) also brings~$\Delta(F)$ to~$\Delta(F')$. \end{enumerate}
+\begin{defi} By \emph{a divided spatial ribbon graph} we mean a spatial ribbon graph~$\rho$ in which each surface~$F\in S_\rho$ is endowed with an isotopy class~$\Delta(F)$ of abstract dividing sets so that the following holds: \begin{enumerate} \item for any~$F\in S_\rho$ there exists a representative~$\delta\in\Delta(F)$ consisting of arcs each of which intersects~$\Gamma_\rho$ exactly once and transversely (in the topological sense), at a point which is not a true vertex of~$\Gamma_\rho$; \item for any~$F,F'\in S_\rho$ any isotopy in the class~$S_\rho$ that brings~$F$ to~$F'$ (respecting the correspondence between connected components of~$\partial F$ and~$\partial F'$ with the elements of~$\partial\rho$) also brings~$\Delta(F)$ to~$\Delta(F')$. \end{enumerate}